u-boot/u-boot/doc/driver-model/of-plat.rst

 In order to make this a bit more flexible DM_DRIVER_ALIAS macro can be used to declare an alias for a driver name, typically a 'compatible' string.
 This macro produces no code, but it is by dtoc tool.
+It must be located in the same file as its associated driver, ideally just after it.

 The parent_idx is the index of the parent driver_info structure within its linker list (instantiated by the U_BOOT_DRVINFO() macro).
 This is used to support